robert-altmiller/code_profiler/README.md

   global_thread_queue_dict[thread_id].put(log_message_dict)
   ```

 - At the end of the code profiler execution all the captured profiling data by thread_id in the 'global_thread_queue_dict' global dictionary is written out to the Databricks File System (DFBS) in a log file named '{thread_id}_log.txt' for each thread.
-Multithreading is used to process each thread_id queue in the 'global_thread_queue_dict' dictionary in parallel and create all the log files at once.
+Multithreading is used to process each thread_id queue.Queue() in the 'global_thread_queue_dict' dictionary in parallel and create all the log files at once.

   ```python
   def write_to_log(queue, thread_id, batch_size, log_file_path):